Immigrating to Hungary for permanent residency: pros and cons

 The foreigner collects the required documents, which must then be translated and apostilled.
 This process can be completed in their country of residence.
 Throughout this process, applicants will receive assistance from Immigrant Invest lawyers.

-The investor receives a Guest Investor visa, valid for 2 years.
+The investor receives a Guest Investor Visa, valid for 6 months.
 Visa application documents are submitted to the Hungarian Consulate at the investor’s permanent residence.

-The investor submits documents through Enter Hungary, an online migration portal.
-Each family member in the application pays fees:
+The foreigner submits documents through Enter Hungary, an online migration portal.
+Immigrant Invest can file an application on the investor’s behalf.

 After 3 years of living in the country, the foreigner can apply for permanent status through the Enter Hungary website.